dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0057_animation_0000.svg" data-images="lecture04.tools.key-stage-0057_animation_0000.svg,lecture04.tools.key-stage-0057_animation_0001.svg" class="slide-image" />

             <figcaption>
             <p    >Here's another mechanism that may play a role.
 Imagine gradient descent taking a single step of a fixed length.
-How many different models can it reach?
-If we look at only the steps along one of the axes (changing only one parameter, and leaving the rest), we can count the available models.
-It's 2 for a single parameter, 4 for two parameters and 8 for 3 parameters.
-In short, and exponential increase. <br></p><p    >In reality, one fixed step of gradient descent can reach every model on a sphere around the current position, so the amount and variety of models is a little harder to analyze, but the message remains the same: the amount increases exponentially with the number of dimensions.
+How many truly different models can it reach?
+All points a fixed step size away from our starting position form a circle in 2D, a sphere in 3D and a hypersphere in n dimensions. <br></p><p    >The argument we want to make here is that as the number of dimensions increases, the number of different models that we can do increases<strong> exponentially</strong>.
+Obviously the circle, the sphere and so on contain infinitely many points. <br></p><p    >We want to make it intuitive that the higher dimensional spaces contain “more points” in some sense and, more importantly, more different points.
+One simple way to make this intuitive is to inscribe in the circle a square.
+The lines from the center to the corner of this square have length 1 so the sides have length √2.<br></p><p    >Now, what happens when we move to the sphere?
+We can inscribe a cube, so we get 8 corners.
+If we draw a triangle from the center to two corners that share an edge, we can see that the sides are again √2.
+That means, that in three dimensions, we have twice as many points, that are still at least  √2 away from each other.<br></p><p    >In higher dimensions, we can work out how many corners a hypercube has by drawing one along the axes, with one corner on the origin.
+Then, each corner will hit a point with coordinates 0 or 1 and indeed every vector consisting of 0s and 1s will be a corner.
+There are 2<sup>N</sup> such corners, so as the number of dimensions increases, we get an exponential explosion in points that are at least √2 away. <br></p><aside    >This is not quite a proof, but I hope it gives some geometric intuition how we get “exponentially more points within one step” in higher dimensions.<br></aside><p    >In reality, one fixed step of gradient descent can reach every model on a sphere around the current position, so the amount and variety of models is a little harder to analyze, but the message remains the same: the amount increases exponentially with the number of dimensions.
 Once we get to billions of parameters, the variety of nearby models might be so great, that gradient descent only needs to walk a short path to a very good model.<br></p><p    >To paraphrase Geoffrey Hinton: “In a sixteen dimensional supermarket, the pizzas can be next to the anchovies, the beer, the cheese and the pasta”.<br></p><aside    >There’s not much rigorous work on this, but here’s a blog post that goes a little deeper: https://moultano.wordpress.com/2020/10/18/why-deep-learning-works-even-though-it-shouldnt/<br></aside><p    >What does this look like inside the network?
 What kind of parameters does gradient descent select?
 The <strong>lottery ticket hypothesis</strong> offers us a perspective on this.</p><p    ></p>
             </figcaption>
             <span class="hint">click image for animation</span>
        </section>